asphytheghoul/Baraat/README.md

 Check out our [CONTRIBUTING.md](./CONTRIBUTING.md) for more detailed guidelines.
 <br/>

+## Additional Contributions:

+- ### Sentence Chunking for Enhanced Pretraining:

+We partition sentences from datasets into chunks of predetermined maximum word count.
+This approach allows for the creation of extended sentences, thereby significantly augmenting the efficacy of the continual pretraining process.
+This can be applied to any dataset to combine sentences and produce a new dataset with more content per row.

+- ### Token Counting for Diverse Tokenizers and Datasets:

+A token counting mechanism has been integrated, capable of quantifying the number of tokens within any given dataset for any given tokenizer.
+This feature serves as a fundamental tool for analyzing token distributions and comprehending vocabulary dimensions across datasets.
+We built this by modifying Sayak Paul's [count-tokens-hf-datasets](https://github.com/sayakpaul/count-tokens-hf-datasets/) project.
+We no longer require Google Cloud as a component to count tokens, and the entire process can be performed locally.

+- ### Token Distribution Visualization and Binning:

+We also visualize token distributions within individual sentences of datasets.
+Additionally, a binning process has been implemented to enhance the interpretability of token distribution patterns.
+These enhancements provide valuable insights into the structural characteristics of textual data, benefiting both researchers and practitioners.

 ## License 📄

 Project Baarat is released under the [MIT License](./LICENSE).